benjvi/seven-ways-to-install-cert-manager/README.md

 VMware Tanzu is moving towards a different approach, using `kapp-controller` packages, a still emerging and not (yet) widely adopted approach but one which seems to offer some advantages.

-This repo, using cert-manager as an example, gives an overview of current community practices for installing packages onto Kubernetes, and how some of the capabilities of `kapp-controller` might fit in.
+This repo, using cert-manager as an example, gives an overview of current community practices for installing packages onto Kubernetes, and how some of the (current) capabilities of `kapp-controller` might fit in.

 For each approach to packaging, we will be interested in (and possibly evaluating tradeoffs between):
 - Making software easy to install and update